 by Meghan Fitzgerald

-The vestibular system is one of our senses.
-Centered in the inner ear, the vestibular system is triggered when we change the position of our heads.
+Centered in the inner ear, the vestibular system, one of our senses, is triggered when we change the position of our heads.
 Moving the head in any direction activates the vestibular receptors and sends information which helps our brain to know where we are in space and how we are moving.

 We use vestibular input and the vestibular system to support our balance and muscle tone—something we need for all movement and even to maintain our posture when we are sitting still.
 If you have ever had an inner ear infection, you know how important this sense is and how important balance is to all activity and our experience of the world.